C-Pro/geche/README.md

 ```

 If you intend to use cache in *higlhy* concurrent manner (16+ cores and 100k+ RPS).
 It may make sense to shard it.
-To shard the cache you need to wrap it using `NewSharded`:
+To shard the cache you need to wrap it using `NewSharded`.
+Sharded cache will determine to which shard the value should go using a mapper that implements interface with `Map(key K, numShards int) int` function.
+The point of this function is to uniformly map keys to provided number of shards.

 ```go
 func main() {